 - Loss of income if you are unable to return to work because of your advanced illness.
 In addition to salary, loss of income also covers all perks, bonuses and potential salary raise that you may have been entitled to in case of a promotion.

 - Cost of assistive devices such as wheelchairs, stair ramps or breathing apparatus.

 - Cost of structural changes to the home or vehicle such as ramps for the wheelchair.

 - Cost of counselling if the misdiagnosis or wrongful treatment resulted in mental trauma.

-If you feel you have a right to claim compensation for lung cancer negligence, it is important that you get in touch with a personal injury solicitor at the earliest time.
+If you feel you are eligible to claim compensation for lung cancer negligence, it is important that you get in touch with a personal injury solicitor at the earliest time, in our opinion.
 Winning medical negligence cases without a solicitor can be almost impossible because of the many intricacies involved.
 Personal injury solicitors have the necessary knowledge and experience, in addition to which they have access to experts who will be able to provide strong medical and legal support to help them win the case.

 Having an experienced solicitor representing you will give you the best chance of winning your lung cancer claim for compensation.
 What’s more, we will take up your case on a No Win No Fee basis, which means the legal fees that you have to pay are subject to the lung cancer claim being successful.

 Speak with us today for further information on lung cancer claims.